qidi-community/Plus4-Wiki/content/bed-scanning-probes/Beacon3D/RevH-Normal/README.md

 and call the same macro again to obtain the new offset.
 The goal is to get within 0.02mm of Z=0 This can be repeated for each of the 4 screw points until all are equal within -0.02 to +0.02mm Better accuracy than this may be difficult to achieve due to backlash in the Z-axis lead screws.

-When you have completed adjustments, finish by calling `SCREW_ADJUST_END` (which just turns the hotend off).